SebastianBoldt/Soundrocket/README.md

 # This is my first app that made it into the Appstore in 2015.
 Since Soundcloud didn't support the connected API some months later, I quit maintaining the project.
 At the time of development, I didn't have much experience in code architecture and structure.
-Still, the app is compiling and runs surprisingly well, which was reason enough for me to make the project open source here, even if the code is not a feast for the eyes 🥳
+Still, the app is compiling and runs surprisingly well, which was reason enough for me to make it open source here, even if the code is not a feast for the eyes 🥳

 # Soundrocket